Winter is the perfect time and Estes Park is the perfect place for:

 - Hiking Low trails in the National Park that accumulate little snow are open for winter hikes.

-- Ice Skating There are several ponds that are popular for skating, and Estes Park has a man-made skating rink downtown.
+- Ice Skating There are several ponds that are popular for skating, and YMCA in the Rockies has a pond that you can skate on.

 - Sledding & Tubing Hidden Valley in the National Park are popular sledding/tubing areas.